libevent/libevent/README.md

 # Enables verbose debugging
 EVENT__ENABLE_VERBOSE_DEBUG:BOOL=OFF

-# When crosscompiling forces running a test program that verifies that Kqueue
+# When cross compiling, forces running a test program that verifies that Kqueue
 # works with pipes.
 Note that this requires you to manually run the test program
 # on the the cross compilation target to verify that it works.
 See cmake
 # documentation for try_run for more details